yellowtree/geoip-detect/readme.txt

 == Changelog ==

 = 2.13 =
+* NEW: JS/AJAX mode now caches the response as a cookie so that every user only needs to call the AJAX requests once
 * Updated Maxmind vendor code - PHP 5.6 is required now

 = 2.12.1 =